 You can change individual DMX values in Behaviours by using the Set DMX Values action.

 There is no way of correctly simulating the DMX channels within COGS.
-You can only understand what each channel is actually doing when the hardware is connected - both the DMX dongle/node and DMX fixtures & devices.
+You can only understand what each channel is actually doing when the hardware is connected - both the **DMX Dongle** and DMX Node and DMX fixtures & devices.

 DMX Effects are sequences of values and/or states which are made up of a series of steps.
 This is commonly used to create lighting animations.